 If you have ever made crafts or fixed broken items around the house, you know a hot glue gun is a helpful tool for quickly and easily bonding pieces together.
-Some of the most familiar, advanced and highest performing products you use every day, including disposable hygiene products, are also made using a similar hot glue method.
+Some of the most familiar, advanced, and highest performing products you use every day—including disposable hygiene products—are also made using similar adhesives.

 In manufacturing, the hot glue is called hot melt adhesive.
 The scientific term to describe hot melt adhesive is thermoplastic.
-This literally means “softer when heated,” and it is exactly what occurs.
+This literally means “softer when heated,” and that is exactly what occurs.
 Hot melt adhesives melt into the surface of the layers or pieces they are applied to and form a grip as they cool down.
-They then harden and become solid again at room temperature.
+They then solidify at room temperature.

-The equipment used for hot melts throughout the industry (and for disposable hygiene products in particular) is usually hotter and more complex than your at-home glue gun.
-This allows the hot melt adhesive to keep up with the speed of the production line.
+The equipment used for hot melts throughout the industry (and for disposable hygiene products in particular) is usually run at a higher temperature and is more complex than your at-home glue gun.
+This allows the hot melt adhesive to keep up with the high speeds of the production line.
 Unlike with a hot glue gun, hot melt adhesive is not simply applied as a thick bead.
 Instead, the equipment applies the hot melt adhesive in specific patterns in very precise parts of the diaper or pad.
-This creates a strong bond and helps with product performance.
+This creates the correct type of bond where needed in order to support product performance.

 An inside look at hot melt adhesives

 Manufacturers use hot melt adhesives in diapers and feminine care products for many reasons.
 A key incentive is the fast action time that allows for high-speed production lines.
 Other benefits: they can adhere to a wide variety of materials, they hold up well against wetness and all the movement that a busy day brings, and they support product softness and flexibility.